Procurement of Goods and Services Procedure (MPF1089)

 - raise the concern directly with the supplier for resolution

-- engage Strategic Procurement if a satisfactory outcome is not achieved directly with the preferred supplier.
+- engage the Strategic Procurement Unit if a satisfactory outcome is not achieved directly with the preferred supplier.

-2.3 The authorising officer will ensure that a Pre-purchase Risk Assessment Checklist is completed, to ensure OHS requirements are met.
+2.3.
+The authorising officer will ensure that a Pre-purchase Risk Assessment Checklist is completed and recorded in the iProcurement module, to ensure safety requirements are met.

 3. Purchases for goods and services less than $150,000

-- suppliers invited to quote are provided with identical information to assist with the provision of comparable quotations and the selection process
+- provide suppliers invited to quote with identical information to assist with the provision of comparable quotations and the selection process

 4. Evaluation of quotations